adarsh3699/Innovation-Ignition/README.md

 -   We are unable to integrate with Google Maps data because it changes something to use, and we have no budget for this.
 -   The language translation feature is also not working for now because the Google Translate API also charges something, and we have no budget.

+## Our USP

+-   Assisting foreign tourists in escaping the hustle and bustle
+-   Locating a guide amidst the crowd
+-   Unlike conventional apps, we don't just provide information in bulk; instead, we aim to deliver an authentic experience.
+-   Trip Guide utilizes real-time GPS location tracking to offer details about places that align with your current location.

 ## Available Scripts

 In the project directory, you can run: